Visiting Ornamental Ironworking at the Grand Ducal Palace, Luxembourg City: Baroque Counterpoise?

 At the striking, Grand Ducal Palace in rue du Marché-aux-Herbes (Letzebuergesch: Krautmaart) in Luxembourg City, the frontage of the building displays various fine examples of ornamental wrought ironworking.
 One of these, a balcony level ironworking, dates from 1743,

-These ornate examples of ironworkings (see photos, right) undoubtedly show the influence of Baroque style, very popular in Continental Europe from the 16th to 18th centuries.
+These ornate examples of ironworkings (see photos, above) undoubtedly show the influence of Baroque style, very popular in Continental Europe from the 16th to 18th centuries.
 Part of the Baroque project involved the crafted attempt to exude a sense of elegant confidence in the forms and customs of established rulers, within a Counter-Reformation tradition.
 Thus also, within Baroque-influenced ironworkings, there was the aim to project a sense of balance and counterpoise.
-In former times, especially, ornate ironworkings on a regal or arsitocratic property also projected a sense of distance and even an element of mystery between rulers and the ruled.
+In former times, especially, ornate ironworkings on a regal or aristocratic property also projected a sense of distance and even an element of mystery between rulers and the ruled.

 In the 18th century, in Rococo there emerged a development of Baroque which introduced elements of asymmetricality, even jocularity, within a style which formerly projected equilibrium and formal confidence.
 Gone was the attempt to exude balance and stability; these were seemingly set aside in favour of a sense of experimentation and abandon.